jazzsequence/dashboard-changelog/README.md

 ## `JSDC_PAT`
 Global constant that can be used to hard-code the Personal Access Token.
 If defined, the setting does not display in general settings.
 This constant can be defined in the `wp-config.php` file or elsewhere.

-**Note:** No validation are done at all on these strings, so make sure they're saved in the proper format.
+**Note:** There is no validation done on these strings, so make sure they're saved in the proper format.